 - Flowers for cutting, such as sweet peas and dahlias, can be nicely zoned in their own beds, and you can ensure they have the optimum soil conditions for maximum blooms.

 - Berry fruits, such as strawberries and raspberries, can be easily picked from raised beds, and protected from birds.
 Also, raspberries, blueberries and cranberries like acidic soil, so if yours is naturally alkaline you can fill a bed with lots of ericaceous compost.
+Our guide on how to grow strawberries is full of useful tips.

 - Onions and other crops with long growing seasons benefit from being in raised beds.
 The reason for this is that the soil warms more quickly than in the ground, so you can start growing two or three weeks earlier in the season.